adyang/dotfiles/README.md

 4. Tick `Allow this extension to run in Private Windows` > `Okay, Got It` on another popup dialog.
 5. Repeat for the rest of the disabled extensions.

+### Import/ Configure Temporary Containers Extension Preferences
+1. Navigate to `about:addons`.
+2. Click on the `...` on the Temporary Containers extension > `Preferences`.
+3. Click on the `Export/Import` tab.
+4. Click `Import from Firefox Sync`.

 ### Enable Firefox Containers Bookmark Menus
 1. Navigate to `about:addons`.
 2. Click on the `...` on the Firefox Multi-Account Containers extension > `Preferences`.